Schleicher ASW 19: Design

 The wings are from the ASW 15 with upper-surface Schempp-Hirth metal air brakes added.
 Later models received modified brakes with an additional panel to improve effectiveness.

 The all-new fibreglass fuselage was built without the honeycombs that were used on the ASW 15 and ASW 17.
 It has a winch hook, which is covered by the main wheel doors, and an aerotow hook situated approximately 30 cm from the nose.

 The wings are held in place with two main pins.
 Up to 80 kg of water ballast can be carried.
 The tail unit is also of glassfibre/foam sandwich, and the horizontal tailplane has a fixed stabilizer.

 Variants

 With the ASW 19b version, the maximum allowed amount of water ballast increased and the take-off weight can be raised to 454 kg.
 Later ASW 19B were delivered with an instrument panel that lifts with the canopy.
 This feature can be retrofitted to older models.

 The ASW 19 Club is a version with a fixed unsprung monowheel and no water ballast carried.
 Only five were built for the Royal Air Force, where they were known as the Valiant TX.1.

-A single ASW 19 was fitted with a new wing profile featuring turbulator blow holes at the Technical University of Delft.
+At the Delft University of Technology a single ASW 19 was fitted with a new wing profile featuring turbulator blow holes.
 This ASW 19X showed improved gliding capabilities with a best glide ratio of about 41:1.